-A comprehensive range of pre-insulated tubes are available with a moisture resistant and chemically inert green plastic sheathing for use in a variety of end use applications e.g. short run domestic hot water lines, burying in corrosive soils, laying under floors and concrete slabs (where approved), chasing into walls and masonry, pipework exposed to aggressive environments.
+A comprehensive range of pre-insulated tubes are available with a moisture resistant and chemically inert white plastic sheathing for use in a variety of end use applications e.g. short run domestic hot water lines, burying in corrosive soils, laying under floors embedded in concrete walls and pipework exposed to aggressive environments.